raymondtang310/call-duration-measurer/README.md

 #### Return Value
 Returns an array containing all `CallDuration`s recorded by this `CallDurationMeasurer`.
+If no `CallDuration`s are recorded, returns an empty array.
 The following describes the properties of a `CallDuration` object:

 | Property | Description | Type |